CLOSED Sundays & Mondays

 We offer a variety of equipment: a laser cutter, CNC machine, 3D printers, embroidery machine, digital media recording/editing equipment, and more.
 Staff will facilitate your use of the equipment and tools.
 View our full list of equipment, tools, and kits.

-Bringing your own materials is always free; staff just have to approve them first.
-If you have materials that typically come with Safety Data Sheet/Material Safety Data Sheet (SDS/MSDS), bring the sheet with you if possible.
+Bringing your own materials is always free; staff must approve them first.
+If you have materials that typically come with Safety Data Sheet/Material Safety Data Sheet (SDS/MSDS), bring the sheet with you.

+View our price list.
 If you use our materials we add those costs to your library card as a fee.
-Fees can be paid at the check out desk on the first floor.
+Materials fees must be paid at our library.
 The card owner must be present to purchase materials.
-View our price list.

 3D Printing Options